Jorge Arrate: Political activity

 In 2007, he proposed to end the cycle of the ruling [Concertación], and face a new political cycle with a new coalition.
 In early 2008 several hundred members of his party asked him to declare his availability for a presidential candidacy with a new political coalition of the political left.
 Arrate accepted this challenge, focusing its efforts on the "reconstruction of a political project that proposes sweeping political and social changes in Chilean society", change the economic model and put an end to the "democracy exclusive that exists today".

 On January 14 of 2009, he presented his resignation to the Socialist Party of Chile, to addressing the 2009 elections supported by socialist factions outside the coalition government.
 These officially proclaimed him four days later.

 Its official proclamation as candidate of the covenant Juntos Podemos took place in a national assembly of the political left on April 25, a day in overtook the leader communist Guillermo Teillier, removed the evening of the election, and Tomás Hirsch Humanist Party candidate.

 In July he lost the support of Humanist Party, who accused him of excessive approach to candidate Concertación, Eduardo Frei Ruiz-Tagle.
 The Humanist Party of Chile then went on to support the former socialist Marco Enríquez-Ominami.

 Days later, Arrate joins the Communist Party of Chile for the sole purpose of complying with the electoral law.

 On December 13 in first round Arrate got 6.21% of votes, surpassed by the 20.13% of Marco Enriquez-Ominami, the 29.60% of Eduardo Frei Ruiz-Tagle and 44.05% of the conservative business magnate Sebastián Piñera.

 Days later he gave his explicit support to Eduardo Frei facing the ballotage.

 He left the communist militancy in early 2010.

 After the presidential election, he joined the board of "The Broad Left Movement", he resigning in the year 2012 due to the approaches of the party leadership with the parties of the old coalition.
 Away from active politics for 2013 Chilean general election decided not to support any candidate of extra-parliamentary left, otherwise he was to the formation of the covenant New Majority, which replaced the former coalition government.

 International activities

-Arrate chaired the Inter-American Conference of Ministers of Culture (La Serena, 1993), the Andres Bello (based Bogota, Colombia, 1993–1994) and American Conference of Ministers of Education (Santiago, 1994).
+Arrate chaired the Inter-American Conference of Ministers of Culture (La Serena, 1993), the Andres Bello (based Bogotá, Colombia, 1993–1994) and American Conference of Ministers of Education (Santiago, 1994).